PADRE: Phillips ADR Enterprises

 • Toxic Tort

-Sean began his legal career at Paul Weiss and then moved on to the U.S. Attorney’s Office in Manhattan, where he tried over a dozen felony cases to verdict and argued many appeals to the Second Circuit.
-Sean returned to private practice at Latham & Watkins LLP, where he achieved notable success defending some of the firm’s biggest clients.
-Sean then did the unconventional: resigning his partnership at Latham to “switch sides” and join plaintiffs’ firm Bernstein Litowitz Berger & Grossmann LLP, where he represented institutional investors as plaintiffs in major securities cases for over a decade.
-His first major case while on the plaintiffs’ side – an audit malpractice case against Arthur Andersen LLP arising out of the collapse of the Baptist Foundation of Arizona – was settled mid-trial with the assistance of Layn Phillips, thus starting a decades-long relationship that ultimately brought Sean to PADRE.
-Sean earned the sobriquet “Wall Street’s New Nemesis” after the historic WorldCom Securities Litigation, another case that he took to trial, with his team recovering over $6.2 billion for defrauded investors.
-After an unsuccessful run for political office and a brief stint in commercial litigation finance, Sean returned to the defense side, where he defended Goldman Sachs trader Fabrice (“Fabulous Fab”) Toure in one of the few financial crisis cases that the SEC took to trial.
-Sean then became Chair of Complex Litigation at Kramer Levin Naftalis & Frankel LLP, where corporate clients benefited not only from his extensive trial experience but also from his unique insights into the plaintiffs’ approach to litigation.
+Over his nearly forty-year legal career, Sean became a nationally renowned trial lawyer who compiled a record of notable successes as a federal prosecutor, plaintiffs’ lawyer and defense lawyer across a broad range of complex matters.
+Sean began his legal career as a litigation associate at Paul Weiss, then moved to the U.S. Attorney’s Office in Manhattan, where he became known as a “trial rat” willing to take difficult cases to trial.
+Sean returned to private practice at Latham & Watkins, where he achieved great success defending some of the firm’s biggest clients, most notably winning a directed verdict for Xerox after his cross-examination of the plaintiff.
+Sean then did the unconventional: resigning his partnership at Latham to “switch sides” and join plaintiffs’ firm Bernstein Litowitz Berger & Grossmann, where he represented institutional investors as plaintiffs in major securities cases for over a decade and served as Co-Managing Partner for several years.
+His first major trial while on the plaintiffs’ side – an audit malpractice case against Arthur Andersen arising out of the collapse of the Baptist Foundation of Arizona – was settled mid-trial in 2002 with the assistance of Layn Phillips, thus starting a long relationship that ultimately brought Sean to PADRE.
+Bloomberg Markets dubbed Sean “Wall Street’s New Nemesis” after the historic WorldCom Securities Litigation, another case that he took to trial, with his team recovering over $6.2 billion for defrauded investors.
+After an unsuccessful run for political office and a brief stint in commercial litigation finance, Sean returned to the defense side, where he served as co-lead trial counsel for Goldman Sachs trader Fabrice (“Fabulous Fab”) Toure in one of the few financial crisis cases that the SEC took to trial.
+Sean then spent almost a decade as Chair of Complex Litigation at Kramer Levin Naftalis & Frankel, where corporate clients benefited not only from his extensive trial experience but also from his unique insights into plaintiffs’ approach to litigation.

-Confirmed by the U.S. Senate as Navy General Counsel in February 2022, Sean led the Department of the Navy’s Office of the General Counsel, comprised of more than 1,100 attorneys and professional support staff in 140 offices worldwide providing legal advice to the Secretary of the Navy, the Under Secretary, the Assistant Secretaries and their staffs, and the multiple components of the Department, to include the Navy and Marine Corps.
-Among Sean’s more notable achievements was founding the “Taxpayer Advocacy Project” to apply novel legal authorities to enhance defense contractor performance, and initiating the exhaustive record review that led to the exoneration of 256 African American Sailors wrongfully convicted in the 1944 Port Chicago courts-martial.
+Confirmed by the Senate as 24th General Counsel of the Navy in February 2022, Sean led the Department of the Navy’s Office of the General Counsel, comprised of more than 1,100 attorneys and professional support staff in 140 offices worldwide providing legal advice to the Secretary of the Navy, the Under Secretary, the Assistant Secretaries and their staffs, and the multiple components of the Department, to include the Navy and Marine Corps and their acquisition commands.
+As chief legal and ethics officer for an agency of over 900,000 people with an annual budget approaching a quarter trillion dollars, Sean was deeply involved in managing significant litigation implicating environmental, contract, intellectual property, and other issues often faced by corporate counsel.
+Among Sean’s more notable achievements in this four-star admiral equivalent role was founding the “Taxpayer Advocacy Project” to apply novel legal authorities to enhance defense contractor performance, and initiating the exhaustive record review that led to the exoneration of 256 African American Sailors wrongfully convicted in the 1944 Port Chicago courts-martial.
 For these and other contributions, the Secretary of the Navy awarded Sean the Department of the Navy’s highest civilian recognition, the Distinguished Public Service Award, in 2025.

 Born in the Bronx, Sean is the oldest of seven children of Irish immigrants.
-He graduated with merit from the U.S. Naval Academy in 1978 with a B.S. in Ocean Engineering, was selected as Honor Graduate of Naval Flight Officer training, and served eight years on active duty, including assignments as a P-3C Orion mission commander hunting Soviet submarines during the Cold War, a junior officer intern for the Joint Chiefs of Staff, and the special military assistant (personal aide) to Vice President George Bush.
-Sean attended Georgetown Law’s evening program while assigned to the Pentagon and White House, earning several academic awards, serving as Articles Editor of The Georgetown Law Journal, and graduating magna cum laude in 1987.
-Sean left active duty and returned to New York, where he practiced law for thirty-five years.
-He continued to serve in the Navy Reserve for eighteen years, where he was selected as commanding officer both of a reserve P-3C squadron and the reserve component of the Enterprise carrier battle group staff.
+He graduated with merit from the U.S. Naval Academy with a B.S. in Ocean Engineering, was selected as Honor Graduate of Naval Flight Officer training, and served eight years on active duty.
+In addition to assignments as a P-3C Orion mission commander hunting Soviet submarines during the Cold War and as a junior officer intern for the Joint Chiefs of Staff, Sean was selected to serve as the special military assistant (personal aide) to Vice President George Bush.
+Sean attended Georgetown Law’s evening program while assigned to the Pentagon and White House, earning several academic awards, serving as Articles Editor of The Georgetown Law Journal, and graduating magna cum laude.
+Sean left active duty and returned to New York to practice law but continued to serve in the Navy Reserve for eighteen years, where he was selected as Commanding Officer both of a reserve P-3C squadron and the reserve component of the Enterprise carrier battle group staff.
 Sean retired at the rank of Captain in 2004, shortly before taking the WorldCom case to trial.

 Sean has long been active in community service, serving on the boards of the Holocaust & Human Rights Education Center, Common Cause New York, Council for Unity, Greenhope Services for Women, and ThanksUSA, among others.
-He served as President of the Federal Bar Foundation and Vice President of the U.S. Naval Academy Class of 1978.
-Sean was a long-time member of the Board of Visitors at Georgetown Law, where he taught trial practice as an adjunct professor and now teaches professional responsibility.
-Sean will be a Lecturer at Law at Harvard Law School this coming Spring.
-Sean has established a number of scholarships for veterans and military dependents in the name of his immigrant father, a carpenter who came to the United States with only a fourth-grade education but sent all seven children to college.
+He was selected by his peers in the bar to serve as President of the Federal Bar Foundation in New York for three years.
+Sean was a long-time member of the Board of Visitors at Georgetown Law, where he taught trial practice as an adjunct professor for six years and now teaches professional responsibility each Fall.
+Sean is also a Lecturer at Law at Harvard Law, where he co-teaches “Lawyering at the Pentagon” with the former GCs of the Army and Air Force.
+To honor his immigrant father, a carpenter who came to the United States with a fourth-grade education but proudly sent all seven of his children to college, Sean established in his father’s name several scholarships for veterans and military dependents, through which his father has (indirectly) sent well over a hundred additional young men and women to college.

-Sean’s commitment to public service has been recognized with awards such as the Federal Bar Council’s Whitney North Seymour Award and Common Cause New York’s John Gardner Award.
-Georgetown Law presented Sean with its Paul R. Dean Award as an outstanding alumnus at his class’s 25th reunion.
-In recognition of his leading the investigation that exonerated the Port Chicago courts-martial defendants, the Contra Costa County Bar Association presented Sean with its “Port Chicago Exoneration Champion” award and the Friends of Port Chicago presented Sean with its 2025 “Commemorative Hero” award.
+Sean’s commitment to public service has been recognized with awards such as the Federal Bar Council’s Whitney North Seymour Award, Common Cause New York’s John Gardner Award, and Georgetown Law’s Paul R. Dean Award as an outstanding alumnus.
+In recognition of his leading the investigation that exonerated the Port Chicago courts-martial defendants, the Contra Costa County Bar Association presented Sean with its 2024 “Port Chicago Exoneration Champion” award and the Friends of Port Chicago presented Sean with its 2025 “Commemorative Hero” award.

 Sean’s military decorations include the Meritorious Service Medal, Vice Presidential Service Badge, Command-At-Sea Badge, Navy Expeditionary Medal, Joint Service Commendation Medal, Meritorious Unit Commendation, and Navy Pistol Expert Medal.